top of page

 The noun 'ideology' has its origins in the combination of two Greek words: 'idein,' which means 'to see' or 'to perceive,' and 'logos,' which translates to 'study,' 'discourse,' or 'reasoning.'
 In its early usage, 'ideology' referred to the study or science of ideas.
 Over time, it evolved to encompass a comprehensive set of ideas, beliefs, or principles that form the foundation of a particular political, social, or economic system.
 The etymology of 'ideology' underscores its roots in the examination and discussion of ideas and their role in shaping societies and systems.
 It highlights the critical aspect of reasoning and the formulation of a coherent system of beliefs that underpin various aspects of human culture and governance.

-Quiz: Find the meaning of ideology
+Find the correct meaning of the noun ideology:

 Try Again!